Protopsephurus: Etymology

 The name comes from Ancient Greek words "protos" (first) and "psepharos" (cloudy/gloomy one).
 However the name also translates to "first pebble bearer" from the words "psephus" (pebble) and "phorus" (holder), commonly spelled as "psephurus".
-Eduard von Martens, a German zoologist and the first person to describe its living relative the Chinese Paddlefish, did not provide a definition on the meaning of the binomial name.
+Eduard von Martens, a German zoologist and the first person to describe its then living relative the Chinese Paddlefish, did not provide a definition on the meaning of the binomial name.